 Cheese Stuffed Meatballs

-Growing up, spaghetti and meatballs were one of my all-time favorite meals.
-I can do pasta + red sauce for honestly any meal (yes even breakfast), but add meatballs to it and it has now become my favorite.
+Growing up, spaghetti and meatballs was one of my all-time favorite meals.
+I could eat pasta with red sauce for any meal (yes, even breakfast!), but adding meatballs takes it to a whole new level—it’s my absolute favorite.

-Since I really feel passionate about meatballs and the pasta, I’m beyond excited to share this recipe with you all.
+Since I’m so passionate about meatballs and pasta, I’m beyond excited to share this recipe with you.

-I’ve tested and retested, made and re-made these meatballs dozens of times until they are exactly what I would consider the perfect meatball!
-Plenty of flavor, perfect consistency, great texture, and BONUS they’re stuffed with cheese.
+I’ve tested and retested, made and remade these meatballs dozens of times to create what I consider the perfect meatball: plenty of flavor, perfect consistency, great texture, and as a bonus—they’re stuffed with cheese!

-A cube of delicious, melty, mozzarella cheese right in the middle.
+Each meatball has a cube of delicious, melty mozzarella cheese right in the middle.

 The BEST EVER meatballs!
 Mozzarella stuffed and served in the most delicious marinara.
 I Recipe from chelseasmessyapron.com